lucassacheto/tax-calculator/README.md

-# Points.com Tax Calculator Assignment
+# Canada Tax Calculator

 #### Status
-Done.
+New features in progress, but working :)

 ## Installation and Setup Isntructions

 Installation:

-Please clone or download the respository  [Tax Calculator Assigment](https://github.com/lucassacheto/tax-calculator).
+Please clone or download the respository  [Tax Calculator](https://github.com/lucassacheto/tax-calculator).

 You will need `node` and `npm` installed globally on your machine.